| Beinn Mhanach at the head of the Allt Kinglas |

 Beinn nam Fuaran from Beinn Mhanach

 There was a steep descent back to the track along the Allt Kinglas.
-I made good time, having set myself a target of doing it within 5 ipod tracks, I narrowly failed.
-My estimate for the walk was 6 hours so I was charging along when the hunter's 4x4 pulled up beside me.
-They had not managed to find or shoot a stag but they had watched my exploits all day through their binoculars which was slightly scary but they were slightly in awe of the ground I had covered.
-They offered me a lift for the last 2 kilometres and I accepted many to find out more about them.
+I made good time, having set myself a target of doing it within 5 iPod tracks, but I narrowly failed.
+My estimate for the walk was 6 hours, so I was charging along when the hunter's 4x4 pulled up beside me.
+They had not managed to find or shoot a stag, but they had watched my exploits all day through their binoculars, which was slightly scary, but they were slightly in awe of the ground I had covered.
+They offered me a lift for the last 2 kilometres and I accepted mainly to find out more about them.
 I discovered that they were from a renewable energy consortia and were responsible for the hydro scheme as well as various wind farms in Scotland, Wales and England.
-We had a good discussion in the vehicle about renewables, I was deeply involved in discussions about the Viking wind turbine scheme in Shetland at the time.
-They allayed my natural hostility to 4x4's in the hills was dampened by their enthusiasm for renewable energy and an invitation to park on their premises during any further visits.
+We had a good discussion in the vehicle about renewables.
+I was deeply involved in discussions about the Viking wind turbine scheme in Shetland at the time.
+My natural hostility to 4x4s in the hills was dampened by their enthusiasm for renewable energy and an invitation to park on their premises during any further visits.

 No comments: